Nigerian presidential inauguration

 The inauguration of the president of Nigeria is a ceremony to mark the commencement of a new four-year term of the president of Nigeria.
 During this ceremony, some 90 to 95 days after the presidential election, the president takes the presidential oath of office.
 The inauguration takes place for each new presidential term, even if the president is continuing in office for a second term.

+Event

 The first inauguration of Shehu Shagari took place on 1 October 1979 the independence day of Nigeria.
 Since the beginning of the fourth republic in 1999, all inaugurations have been held on 29 May.
-The most recent presidential inauguration was held on 29 May 2019, when Muhammadu Buhari resumed his second term in office.
+The most recent presidential inauguration was held on 29 May 2023, when Bola Tinubu assumed office.

 Recitation of the presidential oath of office is the only component in this ceremony mandated by the Nigerian Constitution.
 The chief justice typically administers the presidential oath of office.
-Since 1999, the oath has been administered at six scheduled public inaugurations, by five chief justices.
+Since 1999, the oath has been administered at seven scheduled public inaugurations, by six chief justices.

 The ceremony has been held at the Eagle Square, Abuja, the main square of the capital city since the beginning of the fourth republic.